 Due to significant enquiries our contact centre is currently receiving, both in calls and via email, you're likely to experience extended wait times.
 We apologise this inconvenience and remain committed to helping members.

 In the meantime, our website provides information, resources and self-service options for members.
-We encourage you to use our web search facility before calling.
+We encourage you to use our web search tool before calling.

 Our secure online portals have access to all your important account details.
-Log into your account via oursuperfund.com.au/login to check your account balance, view past transactions and statements, or update some of your personal details.
+Log into your Group Super Online account via oursuperfund.com.au/login to check your account balance, view past transactions and statements, or update some of your personal details.
+You will need your Personal Identification Number (PIN) to log into your account.

 You can switch investment options for your super or pension account in the following ways: